 In the Mortal Instruments series, the designated heroes, the Shadowhunters, are descended from the angel Raziel—and pretty damn proud of it.
 They see themselves as above the very people they're supposed to protect: Downworlders (your werewolves, faeries, vampires, and such) and humans, otherwise known to Shadowhunters as Mundanes (or Mundies, if you want to get really ugly).
 Honestly, with this sort of Fantastic Racism, you'd probably get more love and respect from a demon disemboweling you and dragging your soul straight to Hell; at least demons are supposed to be cruel.
 To be fair, the Shadowhunters are called out on this all the time by everyone who isn't a Shadowhunter.
 The moral of the first 3 books is that the Downworlders aren't inherently evil and the Shadowhunters aren't inherently good and that they could save a lot more lives if they got over their differences and helped each other.
 Indeed, City of Glass ends with the Downworlders agreeing to help the Shadowhunters defeat Valentine in return for the Downworlders getting representation in the Shadowhunter's council.

-Looking at the Star Wars Expanded Universe, despite the various books that portray the Empire as fundamentally evil, there are also books that show that not all of its members are pure evil.
+Looking at the Star Wars Expanded Universe as a whole, despite the various books that portray the Empire as fundamentally evil, there are also books that show that not all of its members are pure evil, and the Republic/Alliance as not all good (especially with all the Democracy Is Bad, Lawful Stupid and/or Obstructive Bureaucrats going around).
 Timothy Zahn is the most notable of the authors who do this; Grand Admiral Thrawn, while he is decidedly not a good person, is still portrayed as somewhatbetter than his predecessors (which is not that great an accomplishment), and there are fans who think the galaxy might have been better off with him alive.
 In the Hand of Thrawn duology, the Supreme Commander was reluctantly seeking peace with the New Republic, and by that point Pellaeon really couldn't be called one of the bad guys.
 Eventually, he became more or less completely Lawful Good, leading his Imperial Remnant into the Galactic Alliance, the government that succeeded the New Republic after the Yuuzhan Vong killed it.
 He even became supreme commander of their fleet.
-Which itself eventually became evil and a copy, more or less, of Palpatine's Empire, though Pellaeon actually realized this before it was too late, but a bridge fell on him before he could do anything about it (not that he didn't try).
+Which itself eventually became evil and a copy, more or less, of Palpatine's Empire, though Pellaeon realized this before it was too late, but a bridge fell on him before he could do anything about it (not that he didn't try).

 In his Sword of Truth book series, Terry Goodkind tries to avert this by making villains as repulsively evil as possible so that the Designated Heroes' tendency to Shoot the Dog doesn't make the audience turn on him.
 On the one hand, it means that the villains have all the odious habits that the heroes do, including the self-righteousness, and with extra rape (the only crime the heroes are not at some point guilty of) piled on top, but on the other hand, the heroes are the ones whose Kick the Dog moments we always get to see up close, while the villains' are usually just reported from afar.

-Twilight features the three tracker vampires who are trying to kill Bella, which is seen by some as a sympathetic aim.
-Never mind the fact that each is an Ensemble Dark Horse in their own right.
+The three tracker vampires who are trying to kill Bella, which is seen by some as a sympathetic aim.
+Never mind the fact that each is an Ensemble Darkhorse in their own right.